queryluke/masseffect-5e-data/data/rules/making-an-attack.md

 #### Ranged Attacks in Close Combat
 Aiming a ranged attack is more difficult when a foe is next to you.
-When you make a ranged attack with a weapon, a spell, or some other means, you have disadvantage on the attack roll if you are within 2 meters of a hostile creature who can see you and who isn't incapacitated.
+When you make a ranged attack with a weapon, a spell, or some other means, you have disadvantage on the attack roll if you are within <me-distance length="5" /> of a hostile creature who can see you and who isn't incapacitated.